 What if my school wants proof I’ve been awarded?

 If you need proof of awarding, print your award acceptance, or if you received a paper award letter, give the school a copy.
 If that is not sufficient, have your school contact OSAC at 541-687-7400 for scholarship verification.

 What information can you provide about the Oregon College Savings Plan?

 Each applicant has a My Dashboard page, created when an applicant first creates an OSAC Scholarship Application.
 The Dashboard page shows your application status, transcript status, some basic information you provided, scholarships you applied for, and the awarding status of those scholarships.
 You can also make changes to your name, contact information, college choice, and college major.

 Where do I find more information about available scholarships and their eligibility criteria?

 Complete scholarship details and eligibility criteria can be found in the OSAC Scholarship Catalog.
-You can also complete sections 1-9 of the OSAC Scholarship Application and the application will use this information for scholarship recommendation.
+The application will use your information for scholarship recommendation.